-Official Insomniac water bottles, which can be purchased inside for $12, as well as camel packs can be refilled for free at the water stations.
+Official Insomniac water bottles, which can be purchased inside, as well as camel packs, can be refilled for free at the water stations.
 Be sure to keep hydrated!

 Closed-toed shoes are also fairly essential.
 Given the crowds and dancing atmosphere, protect your toes by wearing flat shoes that are comfortable and easy to walk around and dance in.